 Racing in Formula 3000 in 1988, on 31st August he had a life-changing accident at Brands Hatch.
 Gregor Foitek hit the back of his car, causing him to spear violently into a concrete barrier—a shocking pile-up followed.

-But in this instance we feel it highlights just the staggering extent of what Herbert went through in the years ahead.
+But in this instance we feel it highlights just the staggering extent of what Herbert went through.
+Caution here—viewer discretion is advised.

 In the crash, Herbert’s legs were shattered and his feet pulverised.
 Rushed to hospital, the main concern was whether he’d have his feet amputated and if he’d ever walk again.